Are there any Vietnam War-era POWs still alive in Laos? – A trip to Sam Neua and Vieng Xai Caves.

 Sam Neua and the Walking K Sign

-Where I am now, in Sam Neau, Laos, is where some of the last credible evidence of POWs still alive long after the war was seen, and having journeyed here, I can see how that might have been possible, because Sam Neua is a remote, mountainous, inaccessible province, much of it covered in dense jungle.
+Where I am now, in Sam Neau, Laos, is where some of the last credible evidence of POWs still alive long after the war was seen.
+Having journeyed here, I can see how that might have been possible, because Sam Neua is a remote, mountainous, inaccessible province, much of it covered in dense jungle.

 To get here took a nine hour bus ride across mountains from the nearest main town, Phonsavan.